What Are The Valve Cover Gasket Leak Symptoms?

 Introduction

-The valve cover is the metal housing that encloses the top of the cylinder head and protects the valve train components on modern internal combustion engines.
+The Valve Cover Gasket Leak Symptoms is the metal housing that encloses the top of the cylinder head and protects the valve train components on modern internal combustion engines.
 Attached to the valve cover is a gasket made of rubber, cork, or other materials that provides a critical oil and air seal for the valve cover.

 Over time, valve cover gaskets can become worn, brittle, or damaged.
 Cracks, shrinkage, or rotting of the gasket material allows oil to seep out from the valve cover, resulting in leaks.
 Valve cover gasket leaks should not be ignored, as the drips of oil can damage other engine components, lead to further oil leaks, and even cause engine overheating or fires.
 Replacing a worn valve cover gasket is a relatively straightforward repair that can prevent catastrophic engine failure down the line.